-Public parts of Provides Public documents are The CCG reviews its inequalities) and are promoted through diverse community channels.
-Governing Body meetings and relevant papers are easily accessible to the public information about who has been engaged. w ritten in plain English and produced in appropriate formats for the community involvement activity, including how effective it has been, and takes action in response to w hat it has learnt. demonstrates how it has worked with partners to enhance engagement, particularly with those who experience the worst health outcomes Evidence of involvement of members of the public and/or their representatives in decision making committees and groups in the CCG Demonstrates how networks, for example with the VCSE or patient groups, have influenced the CCG.
-The CCG has published information outlining how it will involve the public across its business and decision making, outlining the range of appropriate methods they will use to engage with different groups, for example through a policy or strategy.
-Public facing communications are accessible to local communities, for example in accessible formats and using a range of methods.
+Public parts of Governing Body meetings and relevant papers are easily accessible to the public Provides information about who has been engaged.
+Public documents are written in plain English and produced in appropriate formats for the community The CCG reviews its involvement activity, including how effective it has been, and takes action in response to what it has learnt. inequalities) and are promoted through diverse community channels.
+The CCG demonstrates how it has worked with partners to enhance engagement, particularly with those who experience the worst health Evidence of involvement of members of the public and/or their representatives in decision making committees and groups in the CCG Demonstrates how networks, for example with the VCSE or patient groups, have influenced the CCG.
+The CCG has published information outlining how it will involve the public across its business and decision making, outlining the range of appropriate methods they will use to engage with different groups, for example through a policy or strategy. outcomes Public facing communications are accessible to local communities, for example in accessible formats and using a range of methods.
 Is accessible and appealing (see page 8-9 of the Annual Reporting Guidance) The CCG uses a range of different appropriate participation methods to involve people across its business.
 Evidence that a range of partners, for example patient groups and the VCSE, have been involved in developing and implementing CCG plans for commissioning.
 Information about how the CCG supports members of the public who are involved (for example through training).
-Outstanding The constitution, Outstanding The Annual Report Outstanding The CCG used a Outstanding Feedback is Outstanding There is clear associated engagement policy/strategy and/or other relevant documents provide a clear vision for, and commitment to, patient and public involvement. fully meets the requirements set out in the Guide to Reporting on the Legal Duty for Public Involvement range of targeted outreach approaches, including w orking with the voluntary and community sector, to promote opportunities and broaden engagement to be more reflective of the population (for example seeking the views of children and young people, or other groups) communicated using creative and diverse methods. evidence that the CCG considers equalities and health inequalities when planning and implementing its approach to public involvement.
-Governing Body is assured about public involvement activity The CCG has published information about providing information in The CCG seeks the views of patients and the public, and their representatives, Demographic monitoring is in place for public involvement and is

-1 and the difference it has made. accessible formats and assistance for those who require communications or other support to enable them to engage. about their approach to public involvement. used to inform improvement Public involvement partners (for example members of the public or their representatives) are involved in assuring the CCG in relation to public involvement.
+Outstanding Outstanding Outstanding Outstanding Outstanding The constitution, associated engagement policy/strategy and/or other relevant documents provide a clear vision for, and commitment to, patient and public involvement.
+The Annual Report fully meets the requirements set out in the Guide to Reporting on the Legal Duty for Public Involvement The CCG used a range of targeted outreach approaches, including working with the voluntary and community sector, to promote opportunities and broaden engagement to be more reflective of the population (for example seeking the views of children and young people, or other groups) Feedback is communicated using creative and diverse methods.
+There is clear evidence that the CCG considers equalities and health inequalities when planning and implementing its approach to public involvement.
+Evidence that the Governing Body is assured about public involvement activity The CCG has published information about providing information in The CCG seeks the views of patients and the public, and their representatives, Demographic monitoring is in place for public involvement and is and the difference it has made. accessible formats and assistance for those who require communications or other support to enable them to engage. about their approach to public involvement. used to inform improvement Public involvement partners (for example members of the public or their representatives) are involved in assuring the CCG in relation to public involvement.
 The CCG provides support for staff and members of the public and their representative on public involvement.
 Clear evidence of the difference that public involvement has made to commissioning, decision making and/or services.
-There is a link betw een the the CCGs approach or strategy for public involvement and EDS2.
+There is a link between the the CCGs approach or strategy for public involvement and EDS2.
 The CCG reviews public involvement activity across its providers and takes action in response.
 Plans for engagement are embedded and clearly evidenced throughout commissioning, operational or other published plans, demonstrating how the public have been or will be involved